JensFuenderich/MetaPipeX/README.md

 ### Supplementary Materials

-This folder contains materials for the framework, such as:
+This folder contains materials from and for the framework:
-- [Examples of the analysis functions with simulated data](https://github.com/JensFuenderich/MetaPipeX/tree/main/Supplementary_Material/Code_Examples), also available in the help documentation in R
-- [Graphics](https://github.com/JensFuenderich/MetaPipeX/tree/main/Supplementary_Material/Graphics) to visualize components of the framework
-- A [MetaPipeX output folder structure](https://github.com/JensFuenderich/MetaPipeX/tree/main/Supplementary_Material/Table_Templates) filled with templates and codebooks
-- Materials for our preprint "Introduction to MetaPipeX: A Framework and Tool for Analyses of Multi-Lab Replication Projects" ([code examples](https://github.com/JensFuenderich/MetaPipeX/tree/main/Supplementary_Material/Code_Examples) and a [documentation example](https://github.com/JensFuenderich/MetaPipeX/tree/main/Supplementary_Material/Analysis_Documentation))
+- Data Example: An example that applies the MetaPipeX functions to empirical data from two multi-lab projects on the ego-deletion effect
+- Graphics: Includes the PDFs of the pipeline, a chart with typical data exclusions due to MetaPipeX and folders with additional graphics
+- Table Templates: Tables without data in the according pipeline formats and codebooks

 ## Useful links